lukasz-wolski/randoop/ProjectHome.md

+[Click here](http://mernst.github.io/randoop/) to get to the Randoop project page.

 ## What is Randoop? ##

 Randoop is an automatic unit test generator for Java.
 It automatically creates unit tests for your classes, in JUnit format.